-As stated in our previous blog posts on professional greetings and business voicemail greetings, voicemails are simple, easy, and can leave a positive impression on callers.
-Even if you are unable to answer a customer’s call, they can still be left with a positive impression thanks to the voicemail greeting they receive.
-A high quality voicemail greeting can help improve your business’s credibility and demonstrates your competency, which is often the first step towards developing a successful business relationship.
+For businesses, a high-quality voicemail greeting can help improve your business’s credibility and demonstrates your competency, which is often the first step towards developing a successful business relationship.
+For other professionals, a voicemail greeting can set the tone for how your colleagues, clients, and customers perceive you and your company.
 Therefore, it's important to know what to include in your voicemail greeting to keep callers on the line and encourage them to leave a message after the beep.

-As remote work continues to grow during the COVID-19 pandemic, having a high quality voicemail greeting is more important than ever.
-With that in mind, this blog post will list the 5 best voicemail greeting examples that can help you create a positive first impression for you and your business.
+As remote work continues to grow during the COVID-19 pandemic, having a high-quality voicemail greeting is more important than ever.
+With that in mind, below are 5 great voicemail greeting examples that can help you create a positive first impression for you and your business.

 Hi, you’ve reached [your name].
 Thanks for calling.
 I can’t answer your call at the moment, however if you leave your name, number and message, I’ll get back to you as soon I can.